Br3nda/drupal-module-creativecommons/README.txt

 License block.
 The module also supports some license metadata fields.
 License information is output using ccREL RDFa inside the blocks, and can optionally be output as RDF/XML in the body of a node.

+Creative Commons search is available at /search/creativecommons/, and (if the Views module is installed and enabled) a Creative Commons view is available at /creativecommons.
+Creative Commons license information and metadata are available to the Views module.

 For a full description of the module, visit the project page: http://drupal.org/project/creativecommons